Destinations Greece The Cyclades Santorini

 The famous one · unreachable at sunset · stay only if you can swing the rate

 The photographed sunset, the blue domes, the 6 p.m. queue past the Maritime Museum.
-Beautiful, expensive, almost unwalkable in season — by 5 p.m. the bus stop and the Fira road clog.
-Stay only if the cliffside-pool premium is the trip; otherwise base elsewhere and come for one early morning.
-Eat at 1500 BC (Skala) or Roka before the cruise crowds.
+Beautiful, expensive, and by 5 p.m. in season almost unwalkable, when the bus stop and the Fira road clog together.
+Stay only if the cliffside pool is the whole point of the trip; otherwise base elsewhere and come for one early morning.
+Eat at 1500 BC (Skala) or Roka before the cruise crowds land.

 Cliffside cliché · earnedSkip the sunset queueOne early morning